-More than 200 roads across our shire need repairs, with many of our roads unable to navigate safely without significant reductions in speed.
-The impact was so damaging, Council was forced to enact the Force Majeure clause under the Road Management and Tree Management plans because we cannot keep the roads to the standards required.
+More than 200 roads across our shire need repairs, with many of our roads unable to be navigated safely without significant reductions in speed.
+The impact was so damaging, Council was forced to enact the Force Majeure clause under the Road Management and Tree Management plans because we could not keep the roads to the standards required.

-Council received 262 calls to report water over road and trees down during the flood event, with Officers working around the clock responding to calls for help.
+Council received 262 calls to report water over roads and trees down during the flood event, with Officers working around the clock responding to calls for help.

-On top of this 136.42 tonnes, or 593 cubic metres, of flood waste was collected at our transfer stations and we expect this number to grow as waste will continue to be accepted until 2 May 2023.
+On top of this 1578.311 cubic metres or 143.36 tonnes of flood waste was collected at our transfer stations until 2 May 2023.